 It all started in 1921 when the first carhop drive-in restaurant appeared.
 Now, instead of roller skates and burgers, there’s curbside pickup—the act of picking up online purchases without stepping out of your car.
-Although not entirely the same, one could say it’s the logical and technological extension of carhops.
+While not entirely the same, one could say it’s the logical and technological extension of carhops.

-Curbside pickup service is a recent venture for retailers who want to offer a similar experience to fast-food chain’s “drive-thru” option and has become an effective way to create an omnichannel retail strategy.
-Retailers providing this service have noted that many of these stores are on people’s commute routes anyway.
+Curbside pickup service is a recent venture for retailers who want to offer a similar experience to the fast-food chain’s “drive-thru” option and has become an effective way to create an omnichannel retail strategy.
+Retailers providing this service have noted that many of their stores are on people’s commute routes anyway.
 A quick one-minute pitstop to grab groceries or an online purchase means getting it instantly instead of waiting days for the delivery to arrive.
 And the best part is, customers, don’t even have to leave their cars with this pickup service.

 Other benefits of curbside pickup include:

 - Improved Customer Experience – To be able to visit a retail store like a “drive-thru” makes shopping a breeze.
 Grocery days where you have multiple stops will now take a fraction of the time.

 - Brand Loyalty – Customers support and appreciate expediency.
 Brands that offer curbside pickup will become synonymous with convenience.

 - Low-Cost Delivery – Curbside pickup has been heralded as a cheaper alternative to delivery.
 Companies can offer this instead of free shipping (which many customers have come to expect).
 For customers, this is an alternative to paying for online delivery services like Doordash.

 Major retailers were the first to throw their support behind curbside pickup.
 Big players like Nordstrom, Target, and CVS are all offering this service as a way to attract customers away from competition and into their stores.
 Smaller retailers, on the other hand, are struggling to participate due to the lack of infrastructure.